-In addition, the County shall prohibit the location of intensive agriculture (the term intensive agriculture means all areas of concentrated animal density generally associated with milking barns, feedlots, chicken houses and holding pens), non-residential uses such as industrial activities and commercial uses within these areas, although resource-based activities, such as campgrounds of less than 100 campsites may be approved as special exceptions or special permits, provided that such campgrounds within environmentally sensitive areas shall not be located within 5 miles from another campground; and
+In addition, the County shall prohibit the location of intensive agriculture (the term intensive agriculture means all areas of concentrated animal density generally associated with milking barns, feedlots, chicken houses and holding pens), non-residential uses within these areas, although resource-based activities, such as campgrounds of less than 100 campsites may be approved as special exceptions or special permits, provided that such campgrounds within environmentally sensitive areas shall not be located within 5 miles from another campground; and

-Further, provided that within the Environmentally Sensitive Area-2 category, dwelling units may be clustered on smaller lots with no lot being less than 5 acres, if the site is developed as a Planned Residential Development and a density of 1 dwelling unit per 10 acres is maintained on site as follows:
+Further, within the Environmentally Sensitive Area-2 category, dwelling units may be clustered on smaller lots with no lot being less than 5 acres, if the site is developed as a Planned Residential Development and a density of 1 dwelling unit per 10 acres is maintained on site as follows:

-- 1. The development shall maintain 50 percent of the total land area as an undeveloped area; - 2.
-The development shall be compact and contiguous and shall not be scattered throughout the development parcel.
-Building lots shall be located on the highest elevations on the site; - 3.
-The development shall provide a minimum of a 200 foot buffer from adjacent land uses, 75 foot undisturbed buffer from a perennial river, stream or creek and a minimum 50 foot setback from a lake, pond or wetland.
-This buffer may be a portion of the required undeveloped area; - 4.
-The developed area shall be configured in such a manner as to permit continued agriculture and/or silviculture uses of the undeveloped area; - 5.
-The development shall contain approximately the same ratio of uplands to wetlands contained in the undeveloped area; - 6.
-The development shall have direct access to a paved road; and - 7.
+- 1. The development shall be compact and contiguous and shall not be scattered throughout the development parcel. - 2.
+The development shall provide for a minimum of a 50 foot undisturbed buffer from adjacent properties, and a minimum 50 foot setback from a lake, pond or wetland.
+This buffer may be a portion of the required undeveloped area; - 3.
+The developed area shall be configured in such a manner as to permit continued agriculture and/or silviculture uses of the undeveloped area; - 4.
 All internal roads shall be so located in order to minimize the number of access points to external roadways.